Background Check Precautions for Pre-Employment Screening

 Outsourcing Your Pre-Employment Screening

 One solution for small businesses undertaking pre-employment screening is to employ the services of a background checking company.
 Hiring an outsider can help in finding accurate, complete information on job candidates.
 Your outsourcing partner should be able to steer you through the legal requirements as well as federal and State regulations of background screening.
-Another added bonus is under FCRA, your small business can have limited legal immunity by using a third-party background pre-employment screening company.
+Another bonus is under FCRA, your small business can have limited legal immunity by using a third-party background pre-employment screening company.

 Whether your small business decides to outsource or conduct pre-employment screening practices on your own, take the necessary time to educate yourself on the process.
 Many small business agencies such as SCORE or the Small Business Administration (SBA) can provide counsel.
 Visit your government’s websites on FCRA and ADA.
 Background screening should now be a standard practice of operating a successful small business.